betagouv/datapass/README.md

 docker-compose up # This can take a while, go make a loaf of bread or something
 ```

-If you have a Macbook pro M1 Apple, here's the configuration to run docker-compose.
+If you have a Macbook pro M1 Apple, here's the configuration to run the docker-compose.

 In `Dockerfile` change the following line
 `FROM ruby:2.7.3`